pkalro/jekyll-now/_posts/2020-01-10-Delving into Microfrontends - Chapter I.md

 While this has been the status quo , and there have been some design principles which have certainly made things simpler ( like Composition ), isolating complexity on the frontend has still evaded us.
 However, there seems to be a new architectural style emerging for the frontend / client application to solve this problem .
 Enter Microfrontends !

 Microfrontends does for the frontend , what Microservices does for the backend.
 Yes that's how simple it really is.
 Microfrontends is a means to to run multiple applications on the same webpage .
-Redefening the previous image to with Micrfrontends would make it look something like this.
+Redefening the previous image with Microfrontends would make it look something like this.

 ![Microfrontends simple architecture](/images/microfrontends-simple.jpg)